base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 By the end of this lesson, you should be able to:

 - Install Foundry
-- Create my first Foundry project
+- Create a Foundry project
-- Compile your first smart contract using Foundry
+- Compile a smart contract using Foundry
 - Configure Foundry to work with Base

 ## Overview

 Foundry is a smart contract development toolchain that is composed of multiple small command line tools:

-- *[forge]*: Compile, test, and deploy your smart contracts.
+- _[forge]_: Compile, test, and deploy your smart contracts
-- *[cast]*: Interact with the Blockchain over RPC.
-You can make smart contract calls, send transactions, or retrieve any type of chain data.
+- _[cast]_: Interact with the Blockchain over RPC.
+You can make smart contract calls, send transactions, or retrieve any type of chain data
-- *[chisel]*: A solidity REPL.
-You can write solidity code directly.
+- _[chisel]_: A solidity REPL.
+You can write solidity code directly
-- *[anvil]*: A local Blockchain node for testing and development.
+- _[anvil]_: A local Blockchain node for testing and development

 Using Foundry you can manage your dependencies, compile your project, run tests, deploy smart contracts and interact with the chain from the command-line and via Solidity scripts.